gaepdit/air-web/docs/Entity-relationship-diagram.md

         - SMR: Source Monitoring Review
         - REP: Report
     - NOT: Notification
-    - PX: Permit revocation †
+    - REV: Permit revocation †
 - ENF: Enforcement

 † Indicates a change in hierarchy compared to the IAIP.